Industries · Healthcare Operations

 Intake, prior auth, denials.

 Referral intake across fax, email, portal, phone.
 Prior auth aging and follow-ups.
 Denial triage with appeal-eligible routing.
-Document coordination with full PHI audit trail.
-Each scoped discretely, compliance-first.
+Document coordination with a full audit trail.
+Each scoped discretely, with the BAA in place first.
+Where the work justifies it, managed agents carry a flow end to end, always inside an approval path with a named owner.

 Healthcare-specific questions.